bdim404/music-download-telegram-bot/README.md

 ## News!

-- Add the function of posting while downloading, you can download 100 songs playlist at a time.(29/3/2024)
+- Add the function of posting while downloading, you can download OVER 100 songs playlist at a time.(29/3/2024)

 ## Installation